 Information

-The East Lothian Falls pathway is hosted within the East Lothian Rehabilitation Service (ELRS) and is delivered by a team of physiotherapy practitioners and community care workers.
-The team has close links with East Lothian Council Emergency Care Service (ECS – team that will lift and settle patients following a fall).
+The East Lothian Falls pathway is hosted within the East Lothian Rehabilitation Service (ELRS) and is delivered by a team of physiotherapists, exercise specialists, and community care workers.

 The core hours of the service are Monday – Friday 8am – 4pm